 OneStop

-Public transit should be simple, yet many find it complex.
-I aimed to create a mobile app that makes fare management and trip planning intuitive and helpful.
-OneStop simplifies commuting for both riders and operators.
+Public transit should be straightforward, yet many find it challenging.
+I developed a mobile app to make fare management and trip planning easy and efficient.
+OneStop enhances commuting for both riders and operators.

 4 weeks